Best Things To Do In Porto With Kids

 Details of interest

-• Price: Over 12 years old from 18.5 €.
-Children between 4 and 12 years old from 12.5 € and up.
+• Price: over 12 years old from 18,5 €, children between 4 and 12 years old from 12,5 € onwards.

-• Duration: Daily pass.
+• Duration: daily pass.

-8. Ride the Gaia cable car
+10. Take the Gaia cable car

-Gaia Cable Car| ©Key West
+Gaia cable car| ©Key West

-Gaia Cable Car| ©Key West
+Gaia cable car| ©Key West

-The Porto cable car is located in Gaia, on the other side of the Douro River, where most of the wine cellars are present.
+The Porto cable car is located in Gaia, on the other side of the Douro River, where most of the wine cellars are located.
 The tour is short, but the kids will be amazed.

 Interesting details

-• Price: From 6 €.
+• Price: from 6 €.

 • Duration: 5 minutes.